datacarpentry/sql-socialsci/_episodes/09-Joins.md

 In the two Outer queries The SQLite plugin shows the NULL values as **Pink** cells

-## Exercise

-1. Modify the first `Left Outer Join` above so that only the joined rows where there is no match in the Animals_Eat table.

 > ## Exercise
 >
-> 1. Modify the first `Left Outer Join` query above so that only the joined rows where there is no match in the Animals_Eat table.
+> 1. Modify the first `Left Outer Join` query above so that only the joined rows where there is no match in the Animals_Eat table are returned.
 >
 > 2. Modify the second  `Left Outer Join` query above so that only the the Id_E column from the Animals_Eat table is returned where there is no matching row in the Animal table.
 >